 Not to be Confused with Memorial Day

 Even though there is an official wreath-laying ceremony at Arlington’s Tomb of the Unknowns, don’t confuse Veterans Day with Memorial Day.
 The U.S. Department of Veterans Affairs stresses that Memorial Day (the fourth Monday in May) is set aside to honor Americans who died in battle.

 America honors its Living Veterans as Never Before

-Observe Your Own Two minutes of Silence
+Observe Your Own Two Minutes of Silence

-Judi and I want to personally thank all our military customers for all you do.
+Judi and I want to thank all our military customers personally for all you do.
 For fighting for freedom against the odds.
 For sacrificing when there are times that you may question if your efforts are appreciated.